 About The Brokedown Palace

-Our brand list includes cult Californian outdoors brand Patagonia, andFjällräven - the Swedish brand known for their iconic Kånken backpacks.
+Our brand list includes Californian outdoors brand Patagonia, andFjällräven - the Swedish brand known for their iconic Kånken backpacks.
 The American north west is represented by Pendleton, Danner and Filson.
 Not forgetting our UK roots, we also stock heritage British mountaineering brand Rab.